rename

 |---|---|---|

-Example 5: Rename an existing field to another existing field
+Example 5: Renaming an existing field to another existing field

 The following query renames an existing field to another existing field.
-The target field is removed and the source field is renamed to the target field:
+The target field is removed and the source field is renamed to the target:

 The query returns the following results: